Guanaja: Settlers of Guanaja

+Environment

+Important Bird Area

+The island is part of the Islas de la Bahía y Cayos Cochinos Important Bird Area (IBA), designated as such by BirdLife International because it supports significant populations of white-crowned pigeons, chimney swifts and yellow-naped amazons.

 Climate

+Guanaja has a borderline tropical monsoon climate (Köppen Am), very close to being a tropical rainforest climate (Af).
+The weather is very warm to hot and humid throughout the year, with rainfall fluctuating from moderate to very heavy depending upon the strength of the northeast trade winds and of Caribbean hurricanes.

 Demographics

 At the time of the 2013 Honduras census, Guanaja municipality had a population of 5,445.
 Of these, 70.19% were Mestizo, 12.18% Black or Afro-Honduran, 9.91% White, 3.22% Indigenous (2.66% Miskito) and 4.51% others.

 Caracoles

 The Caracol people are an English-speaking people who have been established in Northern Honduras (specifically, the Bay Islands) since the early 19th century and are mainly of African descent with some European admixture.
 They are originally migrants from the English-speaking Caribbean who came to work on the construction of railroads as well as on banana plantations for the United Fruit Co.
 Caracol is a Spanish term that literally translates as conch, snail or shell and relates the people of the Bay Islands to their unique environment and their seafaring culture.

 English is the first language of all native islanders regardless of race, and Spanish is spoken second, whereas mainland Honduras is primarily Spanish-speaking.
 This comes as a result of the island's past as a British colony.
 With the steady influx of mainland Hondurans migrating to the islands an increase in Spanish has arisen, but because of the tourism and cruise ship industry that support the islands, English continues to be the first spoken and dominant language among native island peoples.
 Over time the form of English spoken by the Caracol has changed.
 The language differs mostly in morphology but also in pronunciation and accent and, to a lesser extent, in syntax and vocabulary, from the English of the other British Caribbean colonies.
 Evidenced by the usage of the wide variety of old standard English terms and words that are used throughout the islands.
 They are similar enough to be mutually intelligible and understood throughout the entire Bay Islands.
 The language can also be learned, although it is not taught in the general sense, whilst the accent derived from the wide variety of expatriates living and working on the Islands from North America and Europe.